Everyone needs reasoning skills, but there’s a big problem.

 In a book called Nudge: Improving Decisions about Health, Wealth, and Happiness, Nobel prize-winning economist Richard Thaler joins forces with the legal expert Cass Sunstein.

-They define reasoning by describing how we reason.
-For example, we use various heuristics or rules of thumb to make decisions.
+That’s why they define reasoning by describing how you reason first and foremost.
+For example, all of us use various heuristics or rules of thumb to make decisions.

 However, not all of these heuristics are positive.
 They detail how our “automatic system” often overpowers our “reflective system,” causing us to make mistakes because we go with our “gut.”
 Instead, we should be purposefully engaging in reflective thinking to make better decisions.